 - The rights of each spouse regarding asset division

 - Will, trust or other estate planning matters

 - Provisions that outline the consequences of adultery

 - Which jurisdiction laws that will be used to interpret the agreement, as

 well as where the legal proceedings will be held

 Depending on your circumstances, you may have additional options not listed here.
 Call our office today to learn more about how a prenup in Texas can help provide peace of mind.

-To ensure one of the most important contracts you'll ever sign is done properly, speak with an experienced pre-marital agreement attorney in Brazoria County, TX.
+To ensure one of the most important contracts you’ll ever sign is done properly, speak with an experienced premarital agreement attorney in Brazoria County, Texas.
 Jeff Gilbert Law Office drafts sound, enforceable prenuptial agreements that stand up in a court of law.